 Tips having spent thousands of hours transcribing board meetings, meeting notes and client letters.

-We transcribe dictations recorded using many forms of software including our own bespoke system, and the other major transcription software providers such as Express Dictate allow the process of transcribing board meetings, which are quite lengthy at times, simple.
+We transcribe dictations recorded using many forms of software including our own bespoke system and the other major transcription software providers, in order to deliver accurate transcripts of meetings.

 With the exponential upward trend in the mandatory recording of meeting notes comes the necessary dedication of time to this oftentimes arduous administrative task.
 The problem is that many meetings are long, especially the quarterly board meetings, and to make a worthy transcript of them can take anything from two times to ten times the meeting’s length.
 Meeting dictation software is now widely available to use, but it’s the automated transcription that still lacks accuracy.

-Why are transcripts so important versus just an audio file record?
+Why is transcribing board meetings so important versus just an audio file record?

 It’s easier to scan a transcript for key words and the section, or sections, you need to refer to.

 Making sure you capture the right content before paying for transcribing board meetings